Christian Ditlev Ammentorp Hansen: Pharmacist

 Hansen apprenticed as a pharmacist at the pharmacy of Frederick's Hospital in Copenhagen, 1859.
 He passed his exams as an assistant pharmacist in 1862 and then worked at the pharmacy in Højer from 1862 to 1864 before passing his pharmaceutical exams in 1865.
 He then spent half a year at the pharmacy in Thisted before returning to Copenhagen where he worked as an assistant at the University of Copenhagen's Chemical Laboratory from 1870 to 72.

 He published Pharmacopoea Danica in Danish in 1869.
 He also established the magazine Ny farmaceutisk Tidende.
 In 1972, he received the university's gold medal for Udvikling af Forholdet mellem et Stofs Krystalform og dets kemiske Sammensætning.

-He then went on a journey sebatical on a government stipend to study pharmaceutical colleges and manufacturing plants.
+He then went on a journey sabbatical on a government stipend to study pharmaceutical colleges and manufacturing plants.
 Back in Copenhagen, in 1876, he received a license to establish a pharmacy in the new Gammelholm neighbourhood.
 Gammelholm Pharmacy opened at Holbergsgade 11 the following year.

 He was a member of the Pharmaceutical Educational Commission from 1887.
 In 1891, he financed the construction of the new Pharmaceutical College in Stockholmsgade out of his own pocket.
 It opened in 1892 with Hansen as its first principal.

 He was chairman of the Foundation for the Promotion of Pharmaceutical Education in Denmark from 1891 and was the same year made an honorary members of the Danish Association of Pharmacists.